scalar-labs/scalardb/docs/schema.md

 ## Data model

 The data model of Scalar DB is a multi-dimensional map based on the key-value data model.
-A logical record is composed of partition-key, clustering-key and a set of values.
-The value is uniquely mapped by a primary key composed of partition-key, clustering-key and value-name as described in the following scheme.
+A logical record is composed of partition-key, clustering-key and a set of columns.
+The column value is uniquely mapped by a primary key composed of partition-key, clustering-key and column-name as described in the following scheme.

-(partition-key, clustering-key, value-name) -> value-content
+(partition-key, clustering-key, column-name) -> column-value

 For each database implementation, there is an adapter that converts the database specific data model into the Scalar DB data model, thus; users usually don't need to care about how it is converted and can design database schema on the basis of the Scalar DB data model.